LuksOracle/frontend/README.md

 ## :fountain: LINK Faucet

 Get 20 Chainlink (LINK) tokens every 12 hours.

 Chainlink tokens allow you to pay Chainlink oracles for services, like offchain data requests to be stored on chain.

+:warning: We have a UP relay option for the faucet, but we don't have this shown in the frontend.
+See the scripts in the contracts repo for more info. :warning:

 ## :bird: Twitter Name Space